 As high performance, low cost video processing chips were introduced, it became clear that delivering video over the internet at extremely low latencies was possible.
 Since then, it has been our obsession to perfect peer-to-peer, low latency game streaming over a wide area network.
+This guide goes over how you can get started with our low latency game streaming tech, whether you want to play with friends or connect to your own machines remotely.

-Overview: Computers tab
+Overview: Using the Computers tab

 This mode shares the whole desktop and is a very reliable way of playing games or doing generally anything in low latency, with a controller, mouse or keyboard.
 You can remotely connect to your computer, or let friends join to play split-screen games with a controller, and manually give some people access to keyboard and mouse if you wish.